-When you retire prior to age 65.
-You can retire early if: (1) you're between the ages of 55 and 60, have completed 10 years of service credit, and have received at least one year of service credit after the age of 54; or (2) you are between the ages of 60 and 65, and you are a qualified member (please note that you must complete 5 years of service credit to become a qualified member).
+Retirement prior to age 65.
+A member can retire early if: (1) they're between the ages of 55 and 60, have completed 10 years of service credit, and have received at least one year of service credit after the age of 54; or (2) they are between the ages of 60 and 65, and are a qualified member (please note that the member must complete 5 years of service credit to become a qualified member).